nishankkuppa/Airline-Reservation-System/README.md

 ## Project Objectives

 - To exercise the analysis, design, and implementation activities of software development.
-- To learn requirement analysis using use cases
+- To learn requirement analysis using use cases.
-- To learn noun-verb analysis and CRC technique
+- To learn noun-verb analysis and CRC technique.
-- To produce UML class diagrams and UML sequence diagrams; Use a software tool to draw UML diagrams
+- To produce UML class diagrams and UML sequence diagrams.
+- Use a software tool to draw UML diagrams.